nostrumbiodiscovery/pele_platform/docs/build_docs/source/input/templates.rst

 Once the files have been generated, you need to supply them to the PELE platform by setting specific flags in ``input.yaml``.

+# TODO: Add a link to docs about "rotamers" and "templates" flag.